GKK Etzenricht: Power transmission line to the Czech Republic

 The section between Weiden/Oberpfalz and Eslarn consists of 60 pylons with a fourth crossbar under the crossbars for the 380 kV conductors in order to carry the two 110 kV circuits of the powerline Weiden/Oberpfalz - Vohenstrauss and the two 30 kV-circuits for the powerline between Vohenstrauss and Eslarn.
 This was necessary because, due to environmental protection, only one right of way was available.
 Therefore, the circuits of these lines, which existed in 1992 already since several years, had to be installed on the pylons of the powerline with the 380 kV-circuits to the Czech Republic.
 In Vohenstrauss the 110 kV-circuits run to the local substation, which is situated close to the right of way of the powerline to the Czech Republic.

 Behind Vohenstrauss on the lowest crossbar the circuits of the 30 kV-line Vohenstrauss-Eslarn are installed.
 For a future upgrade of this line to 110 kV, the conductors of this line are mounted on insulators for 110 kV on the pylons.
 Near Riedlhof this line leaves the track of the line to Czech and runs on concrete pylons to Eslarn substation.
 From Riedlhof the 380 kV-line to the Czech Republic runs on 15 pylons of "Danube type" to the border between Germany and the Czech Republic.
 The border is crossed close north of the border crossing of the motorway A6 near Furth in Forest.

 After the border the construction type of pylon does not change, but their design and the type of conductors.
 In the Czech Republic the line uses conductors, which are bundles of 3 conductors with a cross section of 450 mm² aluminum and 50 mm² steel.
-31.5 kilometers behind the frontier near Straz the line splits off in two 380kV-lines with a single circuit.
+31.5 kilometers behind the frontier near Straz the line splits off in two 380 kV-lines with a single circuit.
 One of these lines is the 97.5 km long line section to Hradec in Northern Bohemia and the other is the line to Přeštice, which was built in 1997.
 Both lines are installed on Delta type pylons.